-‘Irish People of Colour’: A New Book by Conrad Koza Bryan and Dr Chamion Caballero
+‘Irish People of Colour’: a new book by Conrad Koza Bryan and Dr Chamion Caballero

 A new book, authored by Conrad Koza Bryan from the Association of Mixed Race Irish (AMRI) and our Director, Dr. Chamion Caballero, is opening up important conversations about Irish history and heritage.
 Adapted by Conrad from The Mixed Museum’s collaborative digital exhibition with AMRI, the book - Irish People of Colour: A Social History of Mixed Race Irish in Britain and Ireland, 1700–2000 - shines a fascinating spotlight on centuries of mixed race Irish and British history.